Kong/ngx_wasm_module/docs/METRICS.md

 The above example demonstrates a histogram with ranges (or bins) whose upper-bound grows in powers of 2, i.e. `2^0`, `2^1`, and `2^2`.
-This is usually called "logarithmic binning" and is how histograms bins are represented in ngx_wasm_module.
+This is usually called "logarithmic binning" and is how histograms bins are by default represented in ngx_wasm_module.

 This binning strategy implies that when a value `v` is recorded, it is matched with the smallest power of two that is bigger than `v`.
 This value is the